 6. Do More Prep Work

 Already prepped for food is expensive.
 On the other hand, doing some prep work where you will not consume too much time and save your cash when it comes to raw materials.
 A basic example is this- chopped vegetables are more expensive than regular vegetables.
 But chopping vegetables will not consume too much time or effort, so instead of buying relatively expensive pre-prepped chopped vegetables, it is more practical to invest in regular vegetables and cut them in-house.
+Prep work helps in restaurant cost control in a very effective manner, since you know what you need to take care of.

 7. Credit Purchases